huang-yijia/Stereo_3D_Object_Detection/README.md

-# YOLO-3D

-A real-time 3D object detection system that combines YOLOv11 for object detection with Depth Anything v2 for depth estimation to create pseudo-3D bounding boxes and bird's eye view visualization.

-## Features

-- Real-time object detection using YOLOv11
-- Depth estimation using Depth Anything v2
-- 3D bounding box visualization
-- Bird's Eye View (BEV) visualization
-- Object tracking capabilities
-- Support for video files and webcam input
-- Adjustable model sizes for performance/accuracy tradeoffs
+# Stereo 3D Object Detection

+This project presents a modular pipeline for 3D Object Detection, integrating object detection, depth estimation, and 3D bounding box projection.
+The object detection module supports both a YOLOv11-based approach inspired by Faster-RCNN and a transformer-based approach using DETR.
+For depth estimation, it includes both Depth Anything v2 for monocular depth estimation and a stereo camera-based depth estimation algorithm that leverages binocular disparity to recover scene depth more accurately.
+The final 3D bounding box module combines 2D detection results with depth information to generate spatially aware 3D boxes, complete with Bird’s Eye View (BEV) visualization and pseudo-3D overlays.
+This pipeline is designed to be flexible and extensible for future research and experimentation in 3D perception.

 ## Requirements